ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/proof-of-stake.md

   * Stores canonical state, handles peers and incoming sync, propagates blocks and attestations.
   * Has a gRPC server that clients can connect to and provides a public API.
 * Validator clients: Talks to your beacon node and signs blocks.
 You can have multiple of these at 32 ETH each.
-  * Stores important secrets such as RANDAO reveal, proof of custody for shared data and BLS private key.
+  * Stores important secrets such as RANDAO reveal, proof of custody for shared data, and BLS private key.
-  * Can swap underlying beacon nodes efficiently
+  * Can swap underlying beacon nodes efficiently.
-  * Tracks shared state execution data and data blobs the validator has signed.
+  * Tracks shared state execution data and data blobs that the validator has signed.

 This means that there are three possible combinations of software to run: